ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. Navigate to [Virtual server instances](/vpc-ext/compute/vs) to review the provisioned instances.
 1. Go to [Virtual private endpoint gateways](/vpc-ext/network/endpointGateways) and notice that the endpoint gateway is marked as **Pending**.

 At this stage, the consumer is not yet able to access the provider application.
-It is waiting on the connection request to the Private Path service to be reviewed and permitted.
+It's waiting on the connection request to the Private Path service to be reviewed and permitted.

 ## Approve the consumer request
 {: #vpc-pps-basics-provider-approve}